Quote I have a dream that my four little children...

 Quotes to Explore

-inspirational quotes - Image for quote : If we don’t start it’s certain we can’t arrive.
+inspirational quotes - Image for quote : Happiness doesn't result from what we get, but from what we give.